INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Share Ross: Pretty much.
-They didn’t want to sign us from the first place.
-They were like the third or fourth company, who finally came around to signing us.
-The first one said if you were more pop we’d sign you, and the second one said if you sound like the Bangles or the Go-Go’s we will sign you.
+They didn’t want to sign us in the first place.
+They were like the third or fourth company, who finally came around to sign us.
+The first one said if you were more pop, we’d sign you, and the second one said if you sound like the Bangles or the Go-Go’s, we will sign you.
 Then EMI finally said, maybe.
 Sort of, kind of.
 I don’t know.
-Chicks were playing rock, that was a hard one.
+Chicks were playing rock.
+That was a hard one.

 Janet Gardner: The guy that signed us wasn’t even a rock guy.
 He was more of like an R&B, AOR guy, and our manager just kind of beat him up and made him do it.
 Of course, some producers were involved in making those decisions.